Georgetown Transportation

 Funding for intersection improvements, including new traffic signals, was included in the 2015 and the 2021 City transportation bonds.

 If a new traffic signal is requested, the City may initiate a traffic and engineering study to determine viability of a traffic signal.
+To request a new traffic signal, email transporation@georgetown.org.

-Pedestrian Safety
+Pedestrian safety

 For safe walking, use sidewalks.
 When there is no sidewalk and it is necessary to walk in the street, walk on the *left side*, facing traffic.
 This is contrary to what many people may have been told growing up.
 Walking on the left side, facing traffic, enables you to judge when a car may not see you and is coming too close, allowing you time to get out of the roadway.

-Children at Play Signs
+Children at Play signs

 An often-heard request involves the posting of generalized warning signs with “SLOW – Children at Play” or other similar messages.
 Parental concern for the safety of children in the street near home, and a misplaced, but widespread, public faith in traffic signs to provide protection often prompt these requests.